 From a group of 20 street performers at its beginnings in 1984,Cirque du Soleil is now a major Quebec-based organization providing high-quality artistic entertainment.
 The company has close to 4,000 employees, including 1,300 performing artists from close to 50 different countries.

-Cirque du Soleil has brought wonder and delight to close to 150 more than 155 million spectators in more than 300 cities in over forty countries on six continents.
+Cirque du Soleil has brought wonder and delight to more than 155 million spectators in more than 300 cities in over forty countries on six continents.

 For more information about Cirque du Soleil, visit www.cirquedusoleil.com.